havishak/sped-oregon-finance/README.md

 ## Directory Structre:

 code/ : Contains .R scripts for cleaning and making analysis-ready data sets by data sources.
-Also contains plotting code used in reports. data_raw/ : Contains requested raw data from Oregon Department of Education, and publically-available Common Core of Data for use in the study (not on github) data_clean/ : Contains analysis-ready data after applying cleaning script on data_raw (not on Github) _extension/ : Contains template for closeread quarto extension docs/ : Place to render .qmds and used by Github to deploy the website closeread_figures/ : Contains images to be added in the webpage descriptions
+Also contains plotting code used in reports.

+data_raw/ : Contains requested raw data from Oregon Department of Education, and publically-available Common Core of Data for use in the study (not on github)

+data_clean/ : Contains analysis-ready data after applying cleaning script on data_raw (not on Github)

+_extension/ : Contains template for closeread quarto extension

+docs/ : Place to render .qmds and used by Github to deploy the website

+closeread_figures/ : Contains images to be added in the webpage descriptions

+## To replicate:

+- Clone the repository from the website.

+- Request access for data by emailing me, havishak@uoregon.edu

+- Load the R project.

+- Run the code/replicate.R file to install all necessary packages.

+-  After the project opens, in the terminal, write `quarto render`.
+This will run all the files and save the outputs in the docs folder.
+The local website version can be accessed at docs/index.html.

 ## Data Sources and Cleaning To-Dos